pivotal/docs-tap/scst-store/troubleshooting.hbs.md

 ### Symptom

-After Store is deployed, `metadata-store-db` pod might fail for missing volume while `postgres-db-pv-claim` pvc is in `PENDING` state.
+After SCST - Store is deployed, `metadata-store-db` pod might fail for missing volume while `postgres-db-pv-claim` pvc is in `PENDING` state.

-This is because the cluster where Store is deployed does not have `storageclass` defined. `storageclass`'s provisioner is responsible for creating the persistent volume after `metadata-store-db` attaches `postgres-db-pv-claim`.
+This is because the cluster where SCST - Store is deployed does not have `storageclass` defined. `storageclass`'s provisioner is responsible for creating the persistent volume after `metadata-store-db` attaches `postgres-db-pv-claim`.

 ### <a id='missing-persistent-volume-solution'></a>Solution

 1. Verify that your cluster has `storageclass` by running `kubectl get storageclass`.
-2. Create a `storageclass` in your cluster before deploying Store.
+2. Create a `storageclass` in your cluster before deploying SCST - Store.
 For example:

     ```console
     # This is the storageclass that Kind uses